-THE PROPOSED NETWORK RAIL (SUFFOLK LEVEL CROSSING REDUCTION) ORDER OPENING SUBMISSIONS ON BEHALF OF NETWORK RAIL
+THE PROPOSED NETWORK RAIL (ESSEX AND OTHERS) LEVEL CROSSING REDUCTION ORDER OPENING SUBMISSIONS ON BEHALF OF THE PROMOTER

-- By this application, Network Rail seeks powers to reduce, and to rationalise its level crossing estate across the Anglia route, by diverting, extinguishing and downgrading rights of way currently enjoyed at 231 crossings within Suffolk. - 2.
+- 1. By this application, Network Rail seeks powers to reduce, and to rationalise its level crossing estate across the Anglia route, by diverting, extinguishing and downgrading rights of way currently enjoyed at 59 crossings within Essex, Hertfordshire, Thurrock, Southend-on-Sea, and the London Borough of Havering. - 2.
 Specifically, Network Rail seeks powers to: - a.
-Close 172 level crossings, following provision of a new right of way on a diversionary route; - b.
-Close 3 level crossings without provision of a new route, the existing highway and/or PROW network providing a sufficient diversionary route and/or no diversionary route being required; - c.
-Extinguish private rights of way over 1 crossing3; - Downgrade the rights of way over 1 crossing, from BOAT (currently subject to a Prohibition of Driving Order) to bridleway4; - e.
-Upgrade one footpath to bridleway5; - f.
-Close one crossing not subject to public right of way or known private rights of way, use being permissive only;6 - g.
-Carry out works necessary to facilitate the proposed closures and creations of new public rights of way (a request for planning permission for necessary works has been made pursuant to r.10(6) of the Transport and Works (Applications and Objections Procedure) (England and Wales) Rules 2006) ("the Application Rules"); and - h.
-Temporarily use and/or take rights of access over land to facilitate the exercise of powers within the draft Order.
+Close 431 level crossings, following provision of a new right of way on a diversionary route; - b.
+Close 11 level crossings without provision of a new route, the existing highway and/or PROW network providing a sufficient diversionary route and/or no diversionary route being required; - c.
+Extinguish private rights of way over 42 accommodation crossings; - d.
+Downgrade the rights of way over 1 crossing, from public road to bridleway, subject to authorised user rights for vehicular traffic3; - e.
+Downgrade one BOAT to footpath4, and upgrade one footpath to bridleway5; - f.
+Carry out works necessary to facilitate the proposed closures and creations of new public rights of way (a request for planning permission for necessary works has been made pursuant to r.10(6) of the Transport and Works (Applications and Objections Procedure) (England and Wales) Rules 2006) ("the Application Rules"); and - g.
+Temporarily use and/or take rights of access over land to facilitate the exercise of powers within the draft Order. - 3.
+The application is made under s.1 (read with s.5) of the Transport and Works Act 1992, the matters contained within the draft Order being matters ancillary to the operation of a transport network: specifically, the operation of the railway within the Anglia region.

-1 Originally 24, S05 Pannington Hall has been withdrawn from the draft Order since the application was made
+1 Originally 44, E42 (Sand Pit) has been removed from the draft Order since the application was made

-2 Originally 18, S05 Pannington Hall has been withdrawn from the draft Order since the application was made.
-3 S21 Abbotts (Mellis)
+2 Originally 5: E57 (Wivenhoe Park) has been removed from the draft Order since the application was made.